datawire/ambassador-docs/docs/emissary/pre-release/topics/running/http3.md

 1. Reserve a public static IP address.
 2. Create two LoadBalancer services, one for TCP and one for UDP.
-3. Assign the `loadBalancer` IP to the public static IP Address.
+3. Assign both services the `loadBalancer` IP of the static IP Address from step 1

 An example of the two load balancer services described above: